Weathering Life’s Storms

 4. Ask for help

-A good boat crew understands that it’s “all hands on deck” when a storm comes.
+A good crew understands that it’s “all hands on deck” when a storm comes.
 Your true friends will know this too, and probably offer to help.
 Accept their offer.
 If they don’t offer, it could be because they are afraid to come across as pitying or patronising.
 Ask for their help, and both parties will be relieved.

 Try to be specific about what help you need.
 In your friends’ eagerness to be useful, they may do all kinds of things for the sake of just doing something.
 You can direct their energies in a way that is helpful to you, and makes them feel genuinely useful.